Adding scullery room to your kitchen.

 If your kitchen has already a sink, why not add another sink to the scullery room?
 Because the scullery can hold all of your essential culinary supplies, it’s only natural to have a sink for washing dishes and to keep the surfaces clean.

 The key to having the ideal scullery room is to make sure your work area is always convenient for you.
 Installing open shelves allows you to easily look around, stroll in, and get what you require.
-To make the most of your space, we recommend running shelves all the way to the ceiling.
+To make the most of your space, we, as kitchen cabinets Johannesburg specialists, recommend running shelves all the way to the ceiling.
 These shelves, while not always simple to reach, can be utilized to store items you rarely use but want on hand in case of a need.

 Designing ideas for the scullery room